Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs: Introduction

-\subparagraph*{Our Results.} We first note that {\sc Min ${\cal F}$-Transversal} is polynomially equivalent to {\sc Max Induced ${\cal F}$-Subgraph}, the problem of finding a maximum-size induced subgraph of the input graph $G$ that does not belong to ${\cal F}$ (where we assume that $G$ has at least one such subgraph).
+We first note that {\sc Min ${\cal F}$-Transversal} is polynomially equivalent to {\sc Max Induced ${\cal F}$-Subgraph}, the problem of finding a maximum-size induced subgraph of the input graph $G$ that does not belong to ${\cal F}$ (where we assume that $G$ has at least one such subgraph).
 We say that {\sc Max Induced ${\cal F}$-Subgraph} is the {\it complementary} problem of {\sc Min ${\cal F}$-Transversal}, and vice versa.
 For example, setting ${\cal F}=\{P_2\}$ yields the well-known complementary problems {\sc Min Vertex Cover} and {\sc Max Independent Set}.

 Using the complementary perspective, we now argue that {\sc Feedback Vertex Set} and {\sc Even Cycle Transversal} are closely related, in contrast to {\sc Odd Cycle Transversal}.
-A connected graph $G$ on at least two vertices is \emph{biconnected} if $G-u$ remains connected for every $u\in V(G)$.
+A graph $G$ is \emph{biconnected} if it has at least two vertices, is connected, and $G-u$ is connected for every $u\in V(G)$.
 A \emph{block} of a graph $G$ is an inclusion-wise maximal biconnected subgraph of $G$.
 We now let $\cC$ be a set of biconnected graphs.
 A graph~$G$ is a {\it $\cC$-block graph} if every block of~$G$ is isomorphic to some graph in $\cC$.
 If $\cC=\{P_2\}$, then $\cC$-block graphs are precisely forests, and if $\cC=\{P_2,C_3,C_5,C_7,\ldots\}$, then $\cC$-block graphs are called {\it odd cacti}.
 It is well known that a graph is an odd cactus if and only if it does not contain any even cycle as a subgraph.
 Hence, the complementary problems of {\sc Even Cycle Transversal} and {\sc Feedback Vertex Set} are somewhat similar: in particular, both forests and odd cacti have bounded treewidth and their blocks have a very simple structure.
 This is in stark contrast to {\sc Odd Cycle Transversal}, whose complementary problem is to find a large induced bipartite subgraph, which might be arbitrarily complicated.

 The commonality of complementary problems of {\sc Even Cycle Transversal} and {\sc Feedback Vertex Set} leads to the following optimization problem, where ${\cal C}$ is some fixed class of biconnected graphs, that is, ${\cal C}$ is not part of the input but specified in advance.
-Note that we consider the more general setting in which every vertex $v$ of $G$ is equipped with a weight $\wei(v) > 0$, and we must find a solution with maximum total weight, respectively.
+Note that we consider the more general setting in which every vertex $v$ of $G$ is equipped with a weight $\wei(v) > 0$, and we must find a solution with maximum total weight.

 \problemdef{\CBG}{a graph $G=(V,E)$ with a vertex weight function $\wei : V \to \Q^+$.}{find a maximum-weight set $X \subseteq V$ such that $G[X]$ is a $\cC$-block graph.}

 We observe that \CBG\ is well-defined for every set $\cC$, including $\cC = \emptyset$, as every independent set in a graph forms a solution.
 A restriction of the \CBG problem was introduced and studied from a parameterized complexity perspective by Bonnet et al.~\cite{BBKM16} as {\sc Bounded ${\cal C}$-Block Vertex Deletion} (so from the complementary perspective) where each block must in addition have bounded size.